 Neil Manhas has been with Pizza Hut for about 15 years.
 Working on the Yum!
 Brands-owned delivery side of the business (as opposed to the separately owned restaurant side of the business), he oversaw the launch of the brand’s first fast-casual store last May in Luton.

-Since then, the total number of sites with fast-casual formats has risen to 20, with Pizza Hut’s delivery arm spending about a million pounds last year to ‘reimage’ its stores.
+The company spent about a million pounds last year to ‘reimage’ its stores.
 According to Manhas, all of these stores have seen an uptick in business, which is why he plans to spend a similar amount of money this year, as well as venturing into London with new locations.

 “Consumer feedback has been really strong, though there has been some feedback on design and trying to make sure that the customers really understand the menu choices that are available to them,” says Manhas.
 “In those [fast-casual] stores, we offer an express lunch, so you can get your pizza in five minutes guaranteed.”